TL;DR

 - End with a one-line link reason (what's specifically at the link, in 5-8 words).

-- Confirm the character count fits the platform.
+- Print the exact character count and confirm it fits the limit.

 Avoid the cliché words I listed.
 Do not include "passionate about," "storyteller," or "thought leader" unless I explicitly asked for them.